ignacio3009/SendMail-GCF-HttpsOnCall/README.md

 ## Google Cloud Functions
 After select a folder working, run `firebase login` and `firebase init`  commands, etc, you have to install nodemail cors using commmands `npm install nodemailer cors`.

+After, you have to add the function in:

++ index.js

+to the Google Cloud Function, copying the content to the file of the same name in the folder of your firebase project.

+## Contact Form
+This is the most extremely simple contact form, just for learning purpose.
+It is composed of `contact.html` and `contact.js` files.
+IT IS IMPORTANT! that you have to add your api credentials of your Firebase Project in the contact.html form.
+You can find more information about this on https://firebase.google.com/docs/web/setup?hl=es and https://firebase.google.com/docs/web/setup?hl=es#add-sdks-initialize.